 All Stage 2 students take part in the English Employability Challenge, an event run in collaboration with School alumni and the Newcastle University Careers Service.
 This event gives you the opportunity to take on real-life business situations with a brief set by an employer.
 You have the option to gain work experience in the cultural industries in Stage 3.
 These experiences will develop your communication and management skills, as well as your ability to work in a team.

 Those interested in developing their enterprise skills or setting up a business, will also have the opportunity to take part in the Developing Enterprise, Entrepreneurship and Employability module.

 Chat to a student

-You have the opportunity to study abroad for one semester in your second year as part of this degree.
+You can study abroad for one semester in your second year as part of this degree.
 In Europe we have links with:

-In addition you'll also have the opportunity to spend 9 to 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement in the UK or abroad.
+In addition, you'll have the option to spend 9 to 12 months on a work placement with University support from our dedicated Careers team to help you secure your dream placement in the UK or abroad.
 Work placements take place between stages 2 and 3.